felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

   Drives the cross-platform mobile frontend (Android/iOS) for route display and data input.

 - **Docker & Docker Compose**
-  Used to containerize both the Django backend (`ewc_backend`) and the Flutter frontend (`ewc_frontend`) for easy deployment and consistent environments.
+  Used to containerise both the Django backend (`ewc_backend`) and the Flutter frontend (`ewc_frontend`) for easy deployment and consistent environments.

 - **AWS EC2/RDS**
   Cloud hosting for production environment; can host the Django server and database.

 - **OpenStreetMap & OpenRouteService**
-  Provides map data and routing APIs for calculating optimized routes.
+  Provides map data and routing APIs for calculating optimised routes.

 - **Prophet**
   Used in the backend for time-series predictions on waste generation or other metrics.